 Alzheimer's statistics also reveal that 16.1 million people in America help provide care to people with this condition or some other form of dementia.
 Often unpaid caregivers provided this work.
 In many cases, they are family or friends, who take on the task of unpaid care for their loved one.
 All that caregiving can add up.
 Across the nation, caregivers gave approximately 18.4 billion hours of care.
 If that care were paid for, the total payments would be approximately $232 billion dollars.
 In general, the treatment and care for Alzheimer’s are costly, and those costs continue to rise over time.

 3. Alzheimer's Disease Affects More Than Memory

 Alzheimer’s disease is perhaps most associated with memory problems.
 Indeed, declines in memory are one of the first symptoms to appear and one of the primary features of the disorder.
 However, there are other changes in cognitive functioning that also occur.
 People affected by this condition face persistent challenges.
 Someone with Alzheimer's may have difficulty focusing and become easily confused.
 They might become more easily frustrated, have mood swings, and even show other mental health symptoms like anxiety and depression.
 There also may be some physical problems such as loss of coordination.

 4. Alzheimer's Disease Progresses Through Stages

 5. A Combination Of Factors Can Increase The Risk Of Alzheimer's

 Doctors are not entirely sure about all the factors that might cause a person to develop Alzheimer's disease.
 The disorder seems to be the result of a combination of genetic and environmental factors.
 Research has shown that when there is a family history of Alzheimer's, there is a greater likelihood of developing the condition.
-If family members have had Alzheimer’s as older people, then your own risk increases.
+If families have had Alzheimer’s as older people, then your own risk increases.
 It seems that certain genetic mutations may cause this.
 Certain life events may also increase the risk.